martinring/clide.xml/README.md

 The main motivation for the project is the separation of business logic and views.
 In conjunction with the `clide.reactive.ui` library (will be published shortly) it allows for declarative view bindings in the style of *angular.js* but without the runtime compilation overhead and with static type checks.

 The main idea behind `clide.xml` is that an arbitrary Scala object serves as a schema definition.
 XML tags then represent method or constructor calls.
-Attributes represent either required parameters of the construction method or assignments to the constructed type.
+Attributes represent either required parameters of the construction method or assignments to properties of the constructed type.

 Here comes a simple Schema example wich only supports html anchor tags: